src-bin/substrate/README.md

 Substrate
 =========

-Substrate is an opinionated suite of tools that manage secure, reliable, and compliant cloud infrastructure in AWS.
+Substrate is a command-line tool that helps teams build and operate secure, compliant, isolated AWS infrastructure.
+It's the right way to use AWS for startups and small teams.

 Full documentation is available at <https://docs.substrate.tools/>.